diskoverdata/diskover-docs/source_files/user_basic_search_path_recursive.md

 ##### Excel > Data > Sort

-Once you export the desired info to a **csv** format, open that file with Excel.
+Once you export the desired data to a **csv** format, open that file with Excel.

 ![Image: Sort in Excel](images/image_file_search_results_export_excel_sort.png)